Data-free Defense of Black Box Models Against Adversarial Attacks: Proposed Approach

-Finally, the black box model $B_m$ is modified by prepending the WNR (with $k=\hat{k}$) and the trained $R_n$ network to it.
-The overall steps of our method DBMA are summarized in Sec.
-VII in supplementary.
+Here, $CS$ and $KL$ denotes cosine similarity and KL divergence respectively.
+Overall loss used in training $R_n$: Finally, the black box model $B_m$ is modified by prepending the WNR (with $k=\hat{k}$) and the trained $R_n$ network to it.
 The resulting black box model defends the adversarial attacks which we discuss in detail in next section.